 Having full use of your hands is a critical part of being able to live your life to the fullest.
 Dupuytren’s disease can severely limit your ability to perform everyday activities.
-TriHealth Orthopedic & Sports Institute has a proven track record for excellence when it comes to both nonsurgical and surgical hand treatments for conditions like Dupuytren’s disease.
+TriHealth Orthopedic & Sports Institute and Beacon Orthopaedics & Sports Medicine have a proven track record for excellence when it comes to both nonsurgical and surgical hand treatments for conditions like Dupuytren’s disease.

 Dupuytren’s disease develops when thick cords of tissue develop under the skin of the palm.
 The condition usually progresses over long periods of time.
 In advanced cases, the tightened tissue actually causes an involuntary contraction of the fingers, pulling them down toward the palm.
 For this reason, the condition is also referred to as Dupuytren’s contracture.

 Dupuytren’s disease causes

 The exact cause of Dupuytren’s disease is unknown, but the disorder is more common in people with:

 The most common symptoms of Dupuytren’s contracture include: